 Note: Yes, calcium is the most prominent mineral in bones so many are concerned about removing dairy from the diet.
-The Paleovation Workbook thoroughly explains non-dairy calcium sources along with strategies to improve calcium absorption and ensure it is deposited in the bones (Chapters 7 & 16).
+The Paleovation Workbook thoroughly explains non-dairy calcium sources along with strategies to improve calcium absorption and ensure it is deposited in the bones (Days 7 & 16).

 There Is No Catch!
 Simply Eating Paleo Naturally Induces Proper Body Function.

 Just 2-3 weeks eating Paleo is enough to clearly perceive vast improvement in health and vitality.
 The best news is health benefits emerge solely from conscientious food choice: just eliminate inflammatory foods and emphasize restorative, traditional foods.
 There are no expensive powders, specially-formulated products or endless exercise routines necessary.

 The body already has the innate ability to heal – Paleo creates the ideal set of circumstances to foster and sustain this natural healing.